 An NRC is also entitled to appoint a permanent deputy, to attend and act if the NRC Representative is unavailable.
-This permanent deputy has the same representative powers as the permanent representative.
+The appointment of a permanent deputy is subject to acceptance of the permanent deputy by the Board.
+This permanent deputy has the same representative powers as the NRC Representative.

-The NRC confirms its permanent representative(s), and/or its permanent deputy/deputies, by means of a written notification to the GPC in the first quarter of every odd year, and can withdraw and appoint other persons as a permanent representative, or permanent deputy, subject to acceptance by the GPC.
+The NRC confirms its NRC Representative(s) (s), and/or its permanent deputy/deputies, by means of a written notification to the GPC in the first quarter of every odd year, and can withdraw and appoint other persons as a NRC Representative , or permanent deputy, subject to acceptance by the GPC.